 Carrot onion raita with crunch and a color palette reminiscent of the Indian flag!
 This cool, tangy accompaniment for Indian meals, with its hint of sweetness, give the perfect balance to spicy Indian gravies.

 A fruit raita for my lunch gathering today, with the "king of fruits" as it is called – the mango.

 This fruit comes in many cultivars, each with its own distinct taste, texture and characteristics.
 Mangoes can be small, red and pulpy, or large, yellow-green and firm.
-Some cultivars are so squishy that the only decent way to eat them is by making a hole at the top and sucking the juice out.
+Some varieties are so squishy that the only sensible way to eat them is by making a hole at the mango’s top and sucking the juice out.